navikt/dataverkr/README.md

 ## Creating datapackages
 ### Metadata
-To create a datapackage you need to have a supply some metadata in named list.
+To create a datapackage you need to supply some metadata in a named list.
 To see which field are needed see the [datapackages](https://dataplattform.gitbook.io/nada/analyseplattform/dataverk/datapakker) documentation.